 The investigations and hypotheses of Frederik van Eeden

-Frederik van Eeden's opinion
+Frederik van Eeden's point of view

 A detailed and well documented report of a series of sittings with medium Rosalie Thompson was written by Frederik van Eeden, the Dutch doctor and researcher – who dealt with various aspects related to psychology and psychical research – whom I have already mentioned for his A Study of Dreams, in the section on non-ordinary states of consciousness.
-Van Eeden (1860-1932), after graduating in medicine, while working as a doctor actively participated in the cultural life of Holland: he founded a political-literary journal and was (and still is) highly regarded as a poet and novelist.
-He also became interested in the development of psychotherapy: he himself coined the term psychotherapy, which he defined as the healing of the body through the mind, assisted by the influence of one mind on another.
+Van Eeden (1860-1932), after graduating in medicine, while working as a doctor actively participated in the cultural life of the Netherlands: he founded a political-literary journal and was (and still is) highly regarded in his country as a poet and novelist.
+He also became interested in the development of the therapy of the psyche: he himself coined the term psychotherapy, which he defined as «the healing of the body through the mind, assisted by the influence of one mind on another».
 In 1887 he opened the first Dutch psychotherapeutic institute, in which he conducted experiments with hypnosis, publishing several articles in specialized European magazines, about the methods used and the results obtained.
 He also dealt with social problems, such as the conditions of the workers in his country, and participated in the SPR research, publishing a long report on his sittings with Mrs. Thompson.
 The report opens with a classification of psychic phenomena researchers into three main categories: total skeptics, spiritualists and non-spiritualists.
 This division was already widespread in the literature on mediumistic phenomena of the late nineteenth century, and in principle can be confirmed even today.
 Van Eeden added that among the scientists who had taken the trouble to examine the facts and experiment patiently and without prejudice, total skeptics were increasingly scarce: according to him, total skeptics' opinions did not even deserve to be taken into account.

 Spiritualism and psychism

-The second group of scholars, however, while not rejecting the philosophical possibility (or even the probability) of the existence of other entities (called with names such as angels, demons or spirits) which can stay beside us and influence us, thought that it was scientifically more correct to oppose, as far as possible, the theory of spirit intervention to explain mediumistic phenomena, since the scientific method prescribes strict adherence to already known causes, avoiding recourse to ultimate causes and paying the utmost attention not to move reckless steps towards the unknown.
-In other words, at the beginning of the twentieth century faculties such as telepathy and clairvoyance were recognized as real, and it was assumed that the subconscious and the subliminal mind were endowed with extraordinary powers, usually not active: therefore it was not necessary to resort to a spirit interpretation unless it was absolutely indispensable.
+The second group of scholars, however, while not rejecting the philosophical possibility (or even the probability) of the existence of other entities (called with various names, such as angels, demons or spirits) which can stay beside us and influence us, thought that it was scientifically more correct to counter, as far as possible, the theory of spirit intervention to explain mediumistic phenomena, since the scientific method prescribes strict adherence to already known causes, avoiding recourse to ultimate causes and paying the utmost attention not to move reckless steps towards the unknown.
+In other words, at the beginning of the twentieth century faculties such as telepathy and clairvoyance were recognized as real, and it was assumed that the subconscious and the subliminal mind could be endowed with extraordinary powers, usually not active: therefore it was not necessary to resort to a spirit interpretation unless it was absolutely indispensable.

 The first sittings with Thompson